E-Learning Programmes of GSOL/CGLD

-At GSOL, we have chosen to offer the Post-Graduate level programmes through myGSOL.in, which could be worked towards a Master of Arts in Christianity or a Master of Divinity Degree according to the requirement and choice of the learner.
+At GSOL, we have chosen to offer post-Graduate level programmes through myGSOL.in, which could be worked towards a Master of Arts in Christian Studies or a Master of Divinity Degree according to the requirement and choice of the learner.
 Special attention is also given to cater to the needs of those learners who would like to specialize in an area of their choice from the ones on offer, with certification points.

 Flexibility in delivery and creativity in content marks myGSOL programmes.
-We recommend and work 1Credit @ aTime, keeping the learning objective as the priority to achieve.
-Our learners then, can not only work towards preset Diplomas or Degrees mentioned below but may also create their own learning path with a little guidance according to their interest and receive validation for the same.
+We recommend and work 1Course @ aTime, keeping the learning objective as the priority to achieve.
+Our learners, then, can not only work towards preset Diplomas or Degrees mentioned below but may also create their own learning path with a little guidance according to their interests and receive validation for the same.

 At myGSOL, we offer the following programmes: